-Market conditions in the junior mining and exploration space softened considerably through the first six months of fiscal 2022 and, for the last quarter the market and the share prices of most junior exploration and mining companies within it, have essentially been range-bound at levels far below those of recent years.
-An overriding "risk off" sentiment pervades the market, with investor interest in exploration results greatly reduced, and available capital limited.
+Market conditions in the junior exploration and mining sector were poor throughout fiscal 2022 and continued soft through the first quarter of the new year.
+With only a few exceptions, share prices for most junior exploration and mining companies have essentially been range-bound at levels far below their highs of recent years.
+Investor interest in exploration results is anemic at best, and available capital limited.
 In this difficult environment management has been conserving capital and operating with a heightened degree of caution.